 Reliable: The success rate of dental implants is highly predictable.

 If you would like to know if you are a candidate for dental implants please call our office to schedule an appointment.
-Dr. Gaebelein or Dr. Wong can consult with you and discuss your options.
+Dr. Gaebelein can consult with you and discuss your options.
 Implants are a worthwhile investment and sometimes, insurance companies cover a portion.
 Our staff can work with you to come up with a financial plan to make this procedure affordable.